sylvainbx/rust-book-fr/FRENCH/src/ch18-03-pattern-syntax.md

 underscore to avoid getting unused variable warnings</span>
 -->

-<span class="caption">Encart 18-20 : démarrer le nom d'une variable avec un
+<span class="caption">Encart 18-20 : préfixer le nom d'une variable avec un
-tiret bas pour éviter d'avoir des avertissements à propos de variables non utilisées</span>
+tiret bas pour éviter d'avoir des avertissements signalant une variable non utilisée</span>

 <!--
 Here we get a warning about not using the variable `y`, but we don’t get a